Security Awareness Training for Annual Compliance

 A single auto-generated slide with completion rate, scoring distribution, top three weakest scenarios, and year-over-year comparison.
 Drop straight into the board or audit committee deck.

-Featured Exercises for Security Awareness Training
+Featured Exercises for Annual Compliance

 The exercise sequence we recommend for this use case, pulled from the 100+ catalogue.